 AppWarp is a cloud container for your realtime multiplayer games and applications.
 It sandboxes applications based on their API keys.
 AppWarp client-side SDKs expose the powerful constructs for the application’s users to interact in virtual rooms and lobbies.
 It provides APIs to perform operations such as joining a room, subscribing for notifications, sending chat messages and generic byte arrays to exchange game specific data.
 All this allows you to easily build real-time multiplayer applications such as card games, board games, first person shooter games etc.

 This is a prerequisite to your game play.
 It establishes an authenticated session with your game’s container on the AppWarp cloud service.
 There are two things to understand here.
 The client requesting the connection with your games cloud container is authenticated using the API Key and Secret Key that is given when the SDK is initialized.
 If the API key and Secret key pair given in initialize is incorrect, it will lead to an authentication error.
 The other thing to note is the userid passed as a parameter when connecting to your cloud container is always unique amongst the clients that are concurrently connected to your container as its used to identify players in rooms and lobbies.
-If two clients try to connect with the same userid, then the last one will win and the earlier one is disconnected.
+If two clients try to connect with the same userid, then the first one will win and the second one will get an authentication error.
 It is up to the developer to ensure uniqueness of userids when connecting.
 For example – you can use the player’s facebook id to guarantee this or use the App42 user service.

 This is where all the game play happens.
 AppWarp SDK provides APIs to join/leave, subscribe/unsubscribe, edit room properties etc. A user can at a time be present only in one room.
 So if a user joins a room and then requests to join another room – it will be removed from the former.
 The number of users in a room and other meta information about a room can be retrieved using the getLiveRoomInfo api.
 A room has three required static properties that are required at the time of its creation.